david-crow/cs-5201/notes.md

 ```

 You initialize if:
-1. you have a no default constructor
+1. you have no default constructor
 2. you have a member variable that is a constant
 3. you have a member variable that is a constant reference